peak-ai/flashr/README.md

   */
   position: 'left-top' | 'center-top' | 'right-top' | 'left-bottom' | 'center-bottom' | 'right-bottom';
   /*
-    Internally we maintain a queue for handing messages, this param gives only the desired number of messages at any point in time, rest will be available in the queue and added as messages are removed from message array.
+    Internally we maintain a queue for handling messages, this param gives only the desired number of messages at any point in time, rest will be available in the queue and added as messages are removed from message array.
     Default: 3
   */
   stackCount: number;
   /*
-    The above-said queue is a priority queue, this parameter tells need to sort that queue.
+    The above-said queue is a priority queue, this parameter tells if needs to be sorted.
     Default: false
   */
   sortQueue: boolean;
   /*
     The above-said queue accepts custom comparator function, which somewhat works like Array.prototype.sort's callback function.
-    It provides 2 numbers as input, a and b, return less than 0 if a is smaller and greater than one b is smaller.
+    It provides 2 numbers as input, a and b, return less than 0 if a is small || greater than 0 if b is small.
     For more insight see usage at `src/queue.ts:L26`
     Default: (a, b) => a - b;
     Higher priority elements dequeue first.